Ribocentre-switch/Ribocentre-switch.github.io/_pages/application.md

 <br>

 <p class="header_box" >Developing new antibacterials</p>
-Riboswitches can affect bacterial homeostasis, development, pathogenicity, and antibiotic resistance at the transcriptional or translational level and generate complex three-dimensional structures with well-defined small-molecule binding sites.
-These features make them attractive targets for antimicrobial therapy.<br>
+Riboswitches have the ability to impact bacterial homeostasis, development, pathogenicity, and antibiotic resistance at the transcriptional or translational level.
+Moreover, they can form intricate three-dimensional structures that possess specific binding sites for small molecules.
+Consequently, these characteristics render them attractive targets for antimicrobial therapy.<br>

-Schematic representation of the FMN riboswitch as new antibacterials target.
+Schematic representation of the FMN riboswitch as new antibacterial target.
 Different antibacterial compounds bind to the FMN riboswitch and abolish the expression of the downstream genes (left).
-The chemical structure and KD of the antibacterial compounds is also indicated (right).<br>
+The structural formula and K<sub>D</sub> values of the antibacterial compounds are additionally provided (right).<br>
 <img src="/images/applications/application_figure.svg" alt="drawing" style="weight:400px;display:block;margin:0 auto;border:solid 1px;border-radius:0;"><br>
 <div style="display: flex; justify-content: center;">
 <a href="/images/applications/application_figure.svg" target="_blank" download="Developing new antibacterials.svg"><button class="btn btn-secondary"><span class="glyphicon